stephdin/difmPlayer/README.md

 # difmPlayer
 a minimal HTML5/JS/electron.js "Digitally Imported" web radio player

+![](https://raw.githubusercontent.com/stephdin/difmPlayer/master/img/screen.png)

 ## usage
-open the index.html file with Google Chrome or Chromium
+Open the index.html file with Google Chrome or Chromium.

-or
+**or**

-put everything in the "app folder" of an electron.js installation and run electron.js
+Put everything in the "app folder" of an electron.js installation and run electron.js.

-![](https://raw.githubusercontent.com/stephdin/difmPlayer/master/img/screen.png)

 This project is just a proof-of-concept.
-Use it on your own risk.
+Use it at your own risk.